VonHeikemen/lsp-zero.nvim/doc/md/autocomplete.md

 ### Invoke completion menu manually

-In case you want to trigger the completion menu manually using `Control + Space`.
+For this you'll have to disable the `completion.autocomplete` option in nvim-cmp.
+Then, setup a keybinding to trigger the completion menu.

+Here is an example that uses `Ctrl + Space` to trigger completions.

 ```lua
 -- Make sure you setup `cmp` after lsp-zero